Skip to main content

 2. What percentage of servers are connected to the network as described in the inventory?

-Servers are a high priority to protect because they house data, which are susceptible to the most common attack techniques – this is what the adversary is going after to encrypt, to steal, or wipe.
+Servers are a high priority to protect because they house data, which are susceptible to the most common attack techniques – this is what the adversary is going after to encrypt, steal, or wipe.
 Using a vulnerability or active scanning tool, you can fingerprint the operating systems deployed on the network and see which are servers.

 James highlights a crucial point here.
 “The value is in the data.
 It’s not the software and hardware we want to protect, we’re actually protecting the confidentiality, integrity and availability of data.”
 So, one of James’ key metrics is: